Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Other isotopy classes on Seifert manifolds

 Given a mapping class $\rho$ of $\Sigma$, there is a canonical decomposition of $\Sigma$ into subsurfaces with boundary on which, up to an iterate, $\rho$ acts either as the identity or leaves no simple closed curve not homotopic to the boundary invariant.
 The latter pieces are called \emph{pseudo-Anosov}.
 We assume the reader has some familiarity with the classification of surface homeomorphisms (see e.g. \cite{HandelThurston}).

 Notice that if $\rho(f)$ is pseudo-Anosov, then it must have at least one $p$-prong with $p\geq 3$ because $\Sigma$ has genus $\geq 2$.

-The proof of this result is very similar to the triple translation case in hyperbolic 3-manifolds.
+The proof of Theorem \ref{t.SeifPA} is very similar to the triple translation case in hyperbolic 3-manifolds.

 \begin{proof} Assume by contradiction that $f$ is not accessible.
-Then, by Theorem \ref{t.HHU} we get a $f$-invariant non-empty lamination $\Lambda^{cu}$ tangent to $E^s \oplus E^u$ which can be extended to a foliation $\cF$.
+Then, by Theorem \ref{t.HHU} we get a $f$-invariant non-empty lamination $\Lambda^{su}$ tangent to $E^s \oplus E^u$ which can be extended to a foliation $\cF$.

 We claim that this foliation is horizontal in the sense of \cite{Brit}.
-Indeed, if it were not horizontal, since the complementary regions of $\Lambda^{cu}$ are $I$-bundles, then $\Lambda^{cu}$ would contain a vertical sublamination.
-The boundary leaves for such laminations would be periodic by $f$.
+Indeed, if it were not horizontal, since the completions of the complementary regions of $\Lambda^{su}$ are $I$-bundles, then $\Lambda^{su}$ would contain a vertical sublamination.
+Since the base surface is hyperbolic, it follows that the sublamination is not all of $M$.
+Hence the boundary leaves for such laminations would be periodic by $f$.
 Notice that such a vertical leaf is not Gromov hyperbolic, so the proof of Proposition \ref{p.fixedleaf} cannot be applied directly.
 Nevertheless, the argument can be carried without problem in this setting too since the leaves are cylinders with bounded geometry (bounded injectivity radius).
 Notice that a strong stable cannot intersect the same strong unstable twice due to the graph transform argument alluded to in the proof of Proposition \ref{p.fixedleaf}.
-This implies that the cylinder has both strong stable and strong unstable leafs going from end to end of the cylinder and that allows to apply the argument of \cite[Section 5.4]{HaPS} to get a contradiction.
+This implies that the cylinder has both strong stable and strong unstable leaves going from end to end of the cylinder and that allows to apply the argument of \cite[Section 5.4]{HaPS} to get a contradiction.
 This shows that $\cF$ must be horizontal.

 Since $f$ is non-wandering, using \cite[Proposition 5.1]{HaPS} we know that the branching foliations $\cW^{cs}_{bran}$ and $\cW^{cu}_{bran}$ are horizontal too.

 Consider $\hat M$ to be the cover of $M$ obtained as $\widetilde M/_{<c>}$ where $\widetilde{M}$ is the universal cover of $M$ and $c \in \pi_1(M)$ is associated to a circle fiber.
 It follows that $\hat M$ is homeomorphic to $\widetilde \Sigma \times S^1$.